merely-useful/py-rse/index.md

 to turn our code into a standalone program that can be run in the Unix shell just like other command-line tools [@Tasc2017].

-In this chapter we will develop a command-line Python program\index{Python!command line}
+In this chapter we will develop some command-line Python programs\index{Python!command line}
-that handles input and output in the same way as other shell commands, can be controlled by several option flags, and provides useful information when things go wrong.
+that handle input and output in the same way as other shell commands, can be controlled by several option flags, and provide useful information when things go wrong.
 The result will have more scaffolding than useful application code, but that scaffolding stays more or less the same as programs get larger.